 To ensure efficient operations, the lowest possible costs, and, most importantly, employee health and wellbeing, manufacturing facilities across all types of industries must adhere to various safety standards.

-In particular, the Occupational Safety and Health Administration (OSHA) helps ensure such standards are met and workers are kept safe by providing training, outreach programs, educational resources, and general assistance for companies and organizations across the United States.
+In particular, the Occupational Safety and Health Administration (OSHA) helps ensure such workplace safety and health standards are met and workers are kept safe by providing training, outreach programs, educational resources, and general assistance for companies and organizations across the United States.

 Safety best practices vary depending on the specific scenario and facility risk.
 Both safety handrails and guardrails, for instance, must meet specific OSHA standards to be considered effective in protecting workers.

 These standards can often be confusing, however, as “handrails” and “guardrails” are used interchangeably in OSHA and other building codes.
-These two products are in fact very different, and companies should be sure to have a solid understanding of the unique properties and benefits of both before purchasing either product.
+These two products (Guardrails and Handrails) are in fact very different, and companies should be sure to have a solid understanding of the unique properties and benefits of both; guardrails and handrails before purchasing either product.

 Defining Guardrails and Handrails